yousrafattal/engineering-portfolio/01_FM_Radio/README.md

 ## Key Outcomes

-* Successfully assembled and tested the receiver.
+* Successfully assembled and tested the receiver
-* Received FM stations through headphones.
+* Received FM stations through headphones
-* Investigated why reception improved outdoors and near a balcony.
+* Investigated why reception improved outdoors and near a balcony AND when headphone wire was stretched
-* Identified the main receiver IC and studied its internal architecture.
+* Identified the main receiver IC and studied its internal architecture
-* Learned the roles of the antenna, crystal reference, mixer, converters, and digital signal processor.
+* Learned the roles of the antenna, crystal reference, mixer, converters, and digital signal processor
-* Documented an unresolved question about how the board implements direct button control.
+* Documented an unresolved question about how the board implements direct button control

 ## System Overview